freedomofpress/securedrop-docs/docs/admin/deployment/onboarding_admins.rst

     When prompted, store the keypair in the default location.
 15. Run the command ``./securedrop-admin tailsconfig`` in ``~/Persistent/securedrop``.

-    This will set up desktop shortcuts and SSH access.
+    This will set up the *SecureDrop Menu* and SSH access.
 16. In a terminal, type the following commands to authorize the newly created SSH keypair on your servers: